 Shoemaker was at the helm when Fallon took over NBC's "Late Night" franchise in 2009.
 The show was quickly recognized for its viral videos, audience games and prominent guests.

-Shoemaker and Seth Meyers are the creators of the Hulu original series “The Awesomes,” an animated series for adults that debuted last summer.
-The show, featuring the voice talents of current and past “SNL” stars, has been renewed for a second season.
+Shoemaker and Seth Meyers are the creators of the Hulu original series "The Awesomes," an animated series for adults currently in its third season.

-He was the winner of an Emmy Award in 2000 for producing the “SNL 25th Anniversary Special” and a Writers Guild Award for his writing on that special.
+He was the winner of an Emmy Award in 2000 for producing the "SNL 25th Anniversary Special" and a Writers Guild Award for his writing on that special.
 He won a Writers Guild Award last year for writing on the "Golden Globes" for Tina Fey and Amy Poehler.
-Shoemaker has received several additional Emmy nominations for his work on “SNL” and “Late Night with Jimmy Fallon.”
+Shoemaker has received several additional Emmy nominations for his work on "SNL" "Late Night with Jimmy Fallon" and "Golden Globes."

 Shoemaker began his TV career working in the CBS stockroom and later as a production assistant for the WCBS local news.
 He lives in Westchester, NY with his wife and three children.